PasqualePipiciello/PNEUMONIA-DETECTION-USING-SVM-WITH-RBF-KERNEL/README.md

 ## HOW TO RUN
 In order to run the files , changing paths inside the code is needed.
 The code part consists of only one file named pneumonia_detection_using_nonlinear_svm.py
 ## RESULTS
 The SVM model is able to correctly classifies almost 94% of the examples in the test set (cv 5 cross validation).
-Overall performance are :
+Overall performances are :
 - Accuracy : 0.94;
 - Precision : 0.95;
 - Recall :  0.96;